 The red house is the manor house in which the lords of the Podere resided.
 The frescoes, furnishings (original doors and windows) and floors are from the early 1900s and Galileo Chini (an important exponent of Italian Art Nouveau) worked here.
 Here we have created four private rooms with bathrooms, two on the ground floor and two on the first floor.
 All have a workstation and WI-FI.
 The villa has direct access to the garden and is only 30 m from the kitchen and common areas.
 From the garden there is a amazing view of the Mugello valley and there are scattered tables, chairs and hammocks to enjoy moments outdoors for both working and relaxing.

 The rooms are 22 square metres and are all served by WIFI.
-In each room you will find a workstation, private bathroom, clean linen (changed weekly), weekly housekeeping, comfortable wardrobe for your clothes.
+In each room you will find a workstation, private bathroom, clean linen and towels, comfortable wardrobe for your clothes.

 Bonum prandium et accipite pandit.
 As I read a book in this room and write a few notes, I breathe in tradition.
 I am in Tuscany, in Mugello to be precise, and the coats of arms on the ceiling, as well as the band decorated by master Galileo Chini’s students in the early 20th century, remind me of this.
 Even the floor of beautiful original grit tiles, surrounded by oak wood, and the cypress window frames speak to me of a history of men who wanted a well-kept dwelling in the middle of the healthy countryside.
 This was the dining room where one could refresh oneself at the end of the day after hunting or visiting the farm that stretched all around.
 Meals were offered to guests here.
 Now, as the materials and frescoes tell us these stories, we are welcomed into this room with a double view of the garden, the flowers and the valley.